 Another thing that I do, a common lapse: I’m in one room, and then I go into a room to retrieve something.
 But once there, I’ve forgotten what I came for.
 I have to return to the other room to remember.
 I suppose that’s a good way to get exercise.

 My cat wanders into the kitchen.
 What goes on in her brain?
 How much does she remember?
-Does she remember her first family, who gave her up for adoption nearly ten years ago?
-She knows us, for sure, and she knows what the sound of a can opener means, even though we’ve not fed her canned food for a long time.
+She knows what the sound of a can opener means, even though we’ve not fed her canned food for a long time.
 Maybe cats remember very little, or a lot.
 They certainly don’t have much on their to-do lists.
 Sleeping, licking, eating, sleeping … was I supposed to sleep on the sofa before I slept on the recliner, or vice versa?
 I suppose the upside of faulty memory is the richness of our lives that includes many interests and experiences, even those they become jumbled in our minds.

 Not only that, but what a relief we feel when the ol’ memory clicks into place!
 That misremembered fact, that forgotten location, bring such happiness when they come to mind!
-Now I can drive to work safely.
+Now I can drive to work without a note pad in the adjacent seat.
 Now I can call that person by her correct name, and watch movies without confusion.
 I know I’m not senile after all.
 I can eat my squirrel cereal in peace.